alvaro-garcia-f/Game/README.md

 - Goal and ending conditions depend on difficulty
 - Item speed increased with difficulty

+## PENDING FEATURES
+- Level maps and design
+- More types of obstacles, static and dynamic.
+- Different game mechanics (dodge, duck, roll...)
+- More variety to graphics
+- More varietty to music

 ## CURRENT ISSUES & KNOWN BUGS

 - Problems with collisions in certain still undetermined conditions.
 Sometimes the player lands on a box and it's not detected when he leaves it.